caleb531/youversion-suggest-alfred/README.md

 and double-click the *Default Web Search* object.
 You can then choose a search engine to set as your preferred for YouVersion Suggest.

+### Showing verse numbers in copied Bible content

+You can choose whether or not to include verse numbers in copied Bible verses by typing `yvset versenumbers`.

 ## Disclaimer

 This project is not affiliated with YouVersion, and all Bible content is